-How you sweep your home is very important.
-You can hold on to the good luck that enters your door by proper sweeping.
-When you sweep your home, you should sweep inwardly.
-You need to sweep all the dirt and dust into the center of your home and then physically carry it out of the house through the back door, never the front door.
-This keeps the good luck in your home.
+- When you sweep your home, sweep inwardly.
+Sweep all dirt and dust into the center of your home and then carry it out of the house through the back door, never the front door.
+This keeps good luck in your home.

 - Never gift with miniature objects or plants, such as bonsai.
 This type of gift bestows stunted growth in all areas of life to the recipient.